 Where to see Wild Elephants in India and the best time of year?

-India wildlife: Where to see Wild Elephants in India and the best time of year?
+India wildlife holiday - Where to see Wild Elephants in India and the best time of year to visit?

-In Corbett tiger sanctuary you should visit from March onwards as the hotter temperatures bring the elephant herds down from the hills - where water is scarce - to the beautiful Ramnagaga river, where the elpehant families will enjoy bathing, drinking and playing together, before moving back into the forests, One of the great experiences of Corbett national park is to be crossing this river on your domesticated elephant, as wild herds either side of you come down to drink - Magical!
+In Corbett tiger sanctuary you should visit from March onwards as the hotter temperatures bring the elephant herds down from the hills - where water is scarce - to the beautiful Ramnagaga river, where the elephant families will enjoy bathing, drinking and playing together, before moving back into the forests, One of the great experiences of Corbett national park is to be crossing this river with your Mahour on your domesticated elephant, as wild herds either side of you come down to drink - Magical!
+We are not fans of the shorter elephant safaris that used to be part of the 'tiger show' in central India; where visitors only spent 10-15 minutes on the elephant and there was an aggressive, unethical approach to 'finding' the tiger.
+Thankfully such elephant safaris have now been banned, but for lovers of forest and wild trekking, there is still something magical about spending 1-2 hours on the back of an elephant in India's few remaining forests.
+We would always encourage visitors to report any mistreatment of elephants they witness.

 What do Asian Elephants eat?